-Clinicians should have discussions with service users about the benefits to them when information is shared with family and friends.

-How this discussion is held will be the main factor in whether consent is given by the service user.
-Clinicians should explore any reservations the service user may have, an negotiate with the service user about what they do, and do not want shared with others.
+Clinicians should have discussions with service users about the benefits to them when user.
+Clinicians should explore any reservations the service user may have, and negotiate with the service user about what they do, and do not want shared with others.
 If a service user refuses to share any information with family and friends, this should be noted, but should not end the process of negotiating with the service user.